Bruce Anstey: Supersport (Race 2)

 Poor weather continued to plague the racing programme forcing the itinerary of the meeting to be rescheduled.
 As a consequence of inclement weather on Thursday June 8 the second Supersport 600cc race, the Junior TT, was cancelled.

 TT Zero

 Rescheduled for Friday June 9 and starting first on the road, Anstey lead the field for the one lap race from start to finish to claim his 12th TT win.

 2017 TT results

 North West 200

-Making his debut at the 2002 North West 200, Anstey has managed to chalk up ten victories between 2002 and 2017, making him sixth on the all-time winners list; his last victory being at the 2015 meeting.
+Since his debut at the 2002 North West 200, Anstey had ten victories by 2017, making him sixth on the all-time winners list; his last victory being at the 2015 meeting.

 2002 - 2003

-His maiden victory came in 2002 when he won the Production race.
-Whilst featuring on the podium at the 2003 North West, Anstey failed to secure a win.
+His maiden victory came in 2002 when he won the Production race, and was on the podium at the 2003 North West.

 2004

 Making his International Road Race debut for Suzuki in 2004, Anstey won the Supersport 600cc race in addition to the Production race.
-Making up for his 2003 disappointment, a hat-trick appeared to beckon with Anstey leading the Superbike race until the final lap when he crashed.
+Anstey was leading the Superbike race until the final lap, when he crashed.